kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/concepts/_index.md

 {{% alert color="success" title="Tips for Managed Services Provider" %}}
 If you're acting as a **Managed Services Provider** (MSP) having to sustain various applications for dozens if not hundreds of customers, **Kowabunga** might come in handy.

 Simply picture your various customer on-premises data-centers as Kowabunga regions.
-All autonomous, un-aware of each others, non-exposed to Internet (hello IT !), yet fully remotely manageable in a single unique way, thanks to **Kahuna**'s orchestration !
+All autonomous, un-aware of each others, non-exposed to Internet (hello IT !), yet fully remotely manageable in a single unique way, thanks to [Kahuna](/docs/concepts/kahuna/)'s orchestration !
 {{% /alert %}}